Lionel Ziprin: Biography

+Ziprin had strayed from his Orthodox Jewish roots in his early to mid-adulthood.
+This shift was strengthened by his marriage to Joanna Eashe, known as Joan, in 1952.
+She was a beatnik and brought her husband into the world of avante-garde art and jazz.
+Their household served as a salon for the avante-garde crowd, and regular guests included Thelonious Monk, Charlie Parker, Robert Frank, Bob Dylan, and Harry Smith.
+The latter showed up at the couple's doorstep the day after their marriage, and spent every evening with the couple for over ten years.

+The Ziprins had four children, Leigh, Noah, Dana, and Zia.
+Joan left Lionel around 1970, and moved to California with the children.
+They stayed with Timothy Leary for a while.
+The children were estranged from their father, but their youngest, Zia Ziprin, reconnected with him in the 1980s, when she moved back to New York and to become a designer and later a boutique owner.
+She was executor of his estate after his death.
+Her daughter, Aishling Labat, also developed a relationship with Ziprin.

+The separation was a crisis point for Lionel, and he increased his religious devotion.
+Joan died in 1994.
+She is thought to be the muse for Dylan's song Visions of Joanna.

+Ziprin spent most of his life attempting to find a large record label to distribute Smith's recordings of his grandfather.
+The effort did not receive much attention until a New Year's Day 2006 story about his quest was broadcast on National Public Radio.
+Following the broadcast, several prominent individuals — including the musician John Zorn — expressed an interest in finding a mainstream distributor for his grandfather's recordings.

 Kabbalah

-Ziprin was a kabbalist since before the 1960s, prior to even returning to Orthodoxy.
-He later shifted to a more ultra-Orthodox mode of Jewish observance.
+Ziprin was a kabbalist since the 1950s or earlier, even before he rejoined Orthodox Judaism.
+He later shifted to a more ultra-Orthodox mode of Jewish observance after he and his wife separated.
 At times, he provided one-on-one tutoring for those who needed his assistance.
 Through kabbalah, Ziprin helped at least a few individuals gain insight into their problems.

 At least one of his lessons was based on the pentagram and its relation to kabbalah.
 According to Ziprin, the pentagram is the key to figuring out a magic square which possesses an odd number of squares, and thus is heavily integrated in Jewish mysticism and numerology.
 It is because of this that King Solomon's battle shield was purportedly emblazoned with this design.
 Below is a step-by-step explanation of how the pentagram is the solution key, along with two magic squares exhibiting the proper placement of numbers to form the solution, following the various steps and alternatives.